Take charge of your schedule— and your time— with these free and handy online tools!

 Whether you’re a business owner, employee, or community leader, planning meetings can be a royal pain!
 Between planning around everyone’s schedule, setting an agenda, and communicating the details to all invitees, organizing meetings are often chores in and of themselves.
 Fortunately, there are many free and easy-to-use online tools out there to help make setting up your next conference quick and easy.
 Here are 4 of our favorite free meeting tools.

 1. Google Calendar

-From providing instant answers to your most obscure questions to helping you find the cheapest airfares for your holiday vacation like for example Outer Banks Realtors, Google offers many great (and free) tools to make your life a little easier.
+From providing instant answers to your most obscure questions to helping you find the cheapest airfares for your holiday vacation like for example one of the best coolers, Google offers many great (and free) tools to make your life a little easier.
 Google’s calendar tool allows users the ability to schedule events, set up reminders, and invite participants via email, allowing you and your team to seamlessly plan, organize, and communicate.
 Best of all you and your group can view each others’ calendar to easily schedule meetings around everyone’s schedule.
 Not a Google user?
 You can create a Google account and start using Google calendar today.